dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 buildcheck.BC0101.IsEnabled=true
 buildcheck.BC0101.Severity=warning
 ```
-* Respecting `.editorconfig` file in msbuild import locations (unless they are in the parent folders hieararchy of particular project file).
+* Respecting `.editorconfig` file in msbuild import locations (unless they are in the parent folders hierarchy of particular project file).
 * CodeFixes are not supported in V1